khulnasoft/integrations-core/langchain/README.md

 ## Overview

-Get cost estimation, prompt and completion sampling, error tracking, performance metrics, and more out of [LangChain][1] Python library requests using Datadog metrics, APM, and logs.
+Get cost estimation, prompt and completion sampling, error tracking, performance metrics, and more out of [LangChain][1] Python library requests using Khulnasoft metrics, APM, and logs.

 ## Setup

 ### Installation

-1. Enable APM and StatsD in your Datadog Agent.
+1. Enable APM and StatsD in your Khulnasoft Agent.
 For example, in Docker:

 ```
 docker run -d --cgroupns host \